PlayStation Portable (PSP) Architecture

 Image

-Another thing that followed after the debut PlayStation Network was the PlayStation Store.
-As the name indicates, it’s an online store that allows users to acquire games digitally and download them onto their Memory Stick.
+Another development that followed the debut PlayStation Network was the PlayStation Store.
+As the name indicates, it’s an online marketplace that allows users to purchase games digitally and download them directly to their Memory Stick.

-I suppose this was a great relief for small game studios, as physical distribution always implied a significant cost, which would eventually impact the price of the game.
-Strangely enough, a later model of the PSP called ‘PSP Go’ enforced this move away from physical media – by removing the UMD reader, it could only play games acquired from the PlayStation Store.
+I suppose this was a welcome addition for small game studios, as physical distribution carried significant costs, which would eventually impact the price of the game.
+Strangely enough, a later model of the PSP called ‘PSP Go’ enforced this shift even further.
+By removing the UMD reader, it could only play titles acquired from the PlayStation Store.

 Later on, the game catalogue drastically expanded with the arrival of PS1 games.
-These were downloaded to the Memory Card and played like any other digital game.
-PS1 binaries on the PSP worked with the use of software emulation; Sony embedded an in-house emulator in the system to make all this work seamlessly.
+These were downloaded to the Memory Stick and played like any other digital game.
+PS1 binaries on the PSP worked with the use of software emulation; Sony embedded an in-house emulator into the system to make all this work seamlessly.

 Updatable content